Skip to main content

 When creating a field group with Meta Box Builder, switch to the Settings tab and you'll see options to use a custom table as follows:

-Create custom table with Meta Box Builder
+Create a custom table with Meta Box Builder

 Enable the option to Save data in a custom table, and enter the Table name.
 By default, the table name doesn't contain the WordPress table prefix.
 If you want to use the WordPress table prefix, enable the Include table prefix option (and don't enter the prefix manually).

 If you select the option Create table automatically, the plugin will attempt to create the table for you.
-Once it's done, you'll see the custom table in your database, which have columns that match your custom field IDs, each column per field ID.
-To make the data compatible with the field data, the plugin uses data type TEXT for all columns.
+Once it's done, you'll see the custom table in your database, which has columns that match your custom field IDs, each column per field ID.
+To make the data compatible with the field data, the plugin uses the data type TEXT for all columns.

 Now you can go to the edit post screen (or the edit user profile if you use the meta box for users) and save the post.
 You'll see the data is saved in the new custom table instead of the post meta table.